Where we are

 Access from the car park to the toilets and Otter Hide is along a sloping gravel track which is rough in places.
-For further information about access please call us on 0300 067 6100.

 The nearest place for a cup of tea is Broadford on Skye, 10½ miles (16.8 km) away, or Glenelg on the mainland (you'll need to take the summer ferry from Kylerhea to Glenelg).

 From the Skye Bridge take the A87 east for 3 miles (4.8 km) and turn left along a steep and winding unclassified road to Kylerhea.
 After about 6½ miles (7.4 km) and just before Kylerhea, turn left on a small track to reach the car park.